-Anyone have questions regarding transfer credit should contact the Office of Admissions & Records and questions regarding special partnerships should contact the Curriculum Office
+Anyone have questions regarding transfer credit should contact the Enrollment Center and questions regarding special partnerships should contact the Curriculum Office.

 Additional courses may be accepted on transfer from other colleges.

 Questions on the transferability of outside courses to meet the Humanities/Fine Arts elective, the Natural Sciences/Mathematics or Behavioral/Social Science elective requirements should be addressed to the chairs of the respective academic departments.